We Love Responsive Design

 5. Sidebar (Optional) 5.1 Sidebar Feature

 This describes a single type of view at a very high level.
 You may have many templates like this, or you may have one block that has many sub-templates or layouts.
 It’s boring stuff, but it’s got to be figured out.
 We’ll stick to designing a single view and template for this example.
 We’ll show the design the home page.

 2. Select Your Target Screens/Layouts

 Start with the grid system of your choice, and figure out what screen sizes you’re going to target.
 In this example, I’ll work with default Bootstrap responsive fixed grid with the following layouts.

 I created a Symbol library with some helper templates that you can use.
-You can see the Bootstrap Symbol Template Libraries on Mockups to Go.
-If you're using myBalsamiq, upload it to your site or project's Assets.
+You can see the Bootstrap Symbol Template Libraries on Wireframes To Go.
+If you’re using myBalsamiq, upload it to your site or project’s Assets.
 See this tutorial to learn more about how to use Symbols.

 We’ll start with a master template that represents the common elements of the site and identify the zones of UI/Content on the page.
 Christina Wodtke refers to these as Zones in her IA book, and others refer to these as Zone Diagrams or Page Schematics.
 They’re just boxes and labels that indicate, at a high level, the types of content that will appear in a page or view.
 Lets place boxes for the zones where we want them to lay out on our grid.

 The idea is to use that Content Outline above and roughly decide where they will go in the layout.
 Use boxes with labels to show where you think these interface sections will go roughly, and along the way you will get a sense for how you want the boxes to wrap as you work with the smaller layouts.

 Now we have the start for how our responsive layout system should work between the 3 screen dimensions we targeted above.
 From here we can work our way in to identify how boxes should layout within the template.